LeChatP/RootAsRole/ebpf/README.md

 Note: this tool is mainly useful for administrators, and is almost not user-friendly
 ```

-When a command is specified, the program will run the command and wait for ending.
-The result will be filtered by his pid and his child.
+When a command is specified, the program will run the command and wait for the end of its execution.
+The result will be filtered by his pid and his child processes.
-If your program is a daemon you can specify -s X or -d to let the time to daemon to start.
+If your program is a daemon you can specify -s X or -d to give some time to daemon to start.
-When -d option is specified, the program will wait for SIGINT (Ctrl+C) to kill program specified (or not) and print result.
+When -d option is specified, the program will wait for SIGINT (Ctrl+C) to kill the specified program  (or not) and print result.

 ## Example